.

 Research Aims

-This project focuses on three of the global warming related changes scientists have observed: thawing permafrost, shift of the treeline to the north, and declining snow depth.
+This project focuses on three of the global warming-related changes scientists have observed: thawing permafrost, shift of the treeline to the north, and declining snow depth.
 We have established 11 long-term environmental monitoring sites along a line extending from the boreal forest into the arctic tundra to measure a set of key ecosystem components.
-These include components of the environment like snow conditions, ground temperature, depth of thawing, soil carbon as well the biological components of the ecosystem like trees & shrubs.
+These include components of the environment like snow conditions, ground temperature, depth of thawing, and soil carbon, as well as the biological components of the ecosystem, like trees and shrubs, frogs, and fish.
 At our monitoring sites, automated microclimate stations—which monitor the state of permafrost and active layer—operate year-round.
-We also monitor permafrost and the active layer as part of our fieldwork, through repeated probing and coring.
+Through repeated probing and coring, we also monitor permafrost and the active layer as part of our fieldwork.
 We sample and analyze the snowpack in mid-winter.
-And in the lab, we analyze needle desiccation to determine the amount of damage to the cuticles on the needles during the harsh subarctic winter.
+In the lab, we analyze needle desiccation to determine the amount of damage to the cuticles on the needles during the harsh subarctic winter.

 Monitoring the treeline by recording the presence of seedlings, saplings, and trees is another big component of this project.
-We focus on the treeline because minor changes in the environment can have big ecological impacts on it.
-For example, warmer growing seasons can lead to more viable tree seeds and higher germination success, which means that more trees grow further into the tundra—thus changing where the treeline lies.
+We focus on the treeline because minor environmental changes can have big ecological impacts on it.
+For example, warmer growing seasons can lead to more viable tree seeds and higher germination success, which means more trees grow further into the tundra—thus changing where the treeline lies.
 Within the forest-tundra zone, buds and leaves are exposed to colder temperatures and higher amounts of wind-blown snow abrasion.
-Wind-blown snow can thin or remove the waxy cuticle covering needles resulting in excessive water loss and needle mortality, which can reduce the plants’ photosynthetic capability during the following growing season.
-Furthermore, insufficient maturation of the cuticle in the summer can lead to excessive winter moisture loss.
-Depending on the intensity, duration, and variability, cold and windy conditions impair vital functions and can set the distributional limits of plant species, though conflicting results from other studies warrant further research.
+Wind-blown snow can thin or remove the waxy cuticle covering needles, resulting in excessive water loss and needle mortality, reducing the plant’s photosynthetic capability during the following growing season.
+Furthermore, insufficient cuticle maturation in the summer can lead to excessive winter moisture loss.
+Depending on the intensity, duration, and variability, cold and windy conditions impair vital functions and can set the distributional limits of plant species.
+However, conflicting results from other studies warrant further research.

 Climate Change at the Arctic's Edge